krakenjs/swaggerize-express/README.md

 Options:

 - `api` - a valid Swagger 1.2 document.
-- `docs` - the path to expose api docs for swagger-ui, etc.
+- `docs` - the path to expose api docs for swagger-ui, etc. Defaults to `/api-docs`.
 - `handlers` - either a directory structure for route handlers or an premade object.

 ### Handlers Directory